E

 $95.0B

-Elon built a $240B empire from scratch while Francoise inherited $95B—yet his Tesla stake alone is worth more than her entire L'Oréal fortune would be if she'd started from zero.
+Elon built a $240B empire from scratch while Francoise inherited $95B—yet his Tesla stake alone is worth more than her entire L'Oréal fortune if you do the math wrong, but she's actually winning on the dividend income that requires zero innovation.

 Elon Musk's Revenue